Skip to main content

 if (responseBody.includes('"error"')) return false

-// Example: LLM evaluation
+// LLM evaluation

 // const result = await llm.evaluate(responseBody)